Tag Archives: Film Alley

 Q: Who and what are Movie Missionaries?

+A: Our goal is to make literate viewer-critics who can put the story in proper perspective and help others do the same.
+The class is necessary because most viewers can only unconsciously process the messages filmmakers embed in their stories.
 We are recruiting people who have a passion for helping their friends, family members, and neighbors grow in their literacy.
-Like active Christians from time to time, the unchurched and de-churched may also struggle to find their purpose in life.
-For many of us, bringing our guests to the theater will prove easier than persuading them to attend church on Sunday.
-These movie missionaries will literally be taking the Gospel to the public square.
+Even like active Christians from time to time, the de-churched and unchurched may also struggle to find their purpose in life.
+For many of us, bringing our guests to the theater will be easier than persuading them to attend church on Sunday.
+Literally, these movie missionaries will be taking the Gospel to the public square.

 Q: What or who is Parabolic Media?